 This is a sponsored post on behalf of Texas Oncology about my involvement in local Austin organizations serving cancer patients and survivors, as well as how people can get involved and make an impact.
 Why You Need a Good Support System When you face a major challenge in life, it is so important ...
 Read More about Benefits of Austin Local Support Groups and Organizations for Cancer Patients

-Another Post Breast Cancer Dr's Appointment Today, I met with my oncologist and also had my after chemo blood test.
+Today, I met with my oncologist and also had my after chemo blood test.
 I feel like a huge weight has been lifted off my shoulders.
 I'm officially done with chemo.
-What happens when you are done with chemo The doctor seemed really positive about ...
+What happens when you are done with chemo?
+The doctor seemed really positive about everything.
+The blood test results were good. ...
 Read More about Breast Cancer Update – Done with Chemo & Appointment with the Oncologist